torsorensen/prototyping-angularjs-firebase/README.md

 * Firebase Storage (for uploading images from camera or media)
 * Sass stylesheets separated according to View

+## Preview

+For a running preview of the prototyping template, please visit http://prototyping-angularjs-firebase.herokuapp.com and use the authorised test account *test@test.dk* with password *qweqwe* (hosted on a free Heroku dyno, so be patient with the response time).

 ## Usage

 **Build source files**